airportyh/describe/README.md

 -------------------

 ### should(description, *options*, function)
 Adds a test case to the spec.
-It takes the same *options* as the *describe* function.
+It optionally takes the same *options* as the *describe* function - but if you don't provide any options, you can just leave them out(no need to provide a null or {}).

 ### it(description, *options*, function)
 Adds a test case to the spec.
-It takes the same *options* as the *describe* function.
+It optionally takes the same *options* as the *describe* function - but if you don't provide any options, you can just leave them out(no need to provide a null or {}).

 ### before(function)
 Adds a setup function that executes before each test case in this spec.